Exposure therapy: Under-use and barriers to use

+Uses

 Phobia

 Exposure therapy is the most successful known treatment for phobias.
-Several published meta-analyses included studies of one-to-three hour single-session treatments of phobias, using imaginal exposure.
+Several published meta-analyses included studies of one-to-three-hour single-session treatments of phobias, using imaginal exposure.
 At a post-treatment follow-up four years later 90% of people retained a considerable reduction in fear, avoidance, and overall level of impairment, while 65% no longer experienced any symptoms of a specific phobia.

 Agoraphobia and social anxiety disorder are examples of phobias that have been successfully treated by exposure therapy.